stusmitharoo/taxsim-gatsby/src/pages/index.md

         Connect securely to your bank and allow read only access to account transactions.
     - image: /img/allocate.png
       text: >-
-        Allocate these transactions into tax brackets ie materials, tools & invoices.
+        Allocate a transaction into a tax brackets ie materials and then will automate the rest.
     - image: /img/overview.png
       text: >-
-        Tax and NI is calculated automatically on current transactions to date and a forecast for end of year.
+        Get forecast's for profit, tax and revenue for per month and end of year.
       class: >-
         image-desktop
     - image: /img/returns.png
       text: >-
-        Self assesment, CIS and NI are all submitted with a one time form and annual confirmation.
+        Submit tax returns using simplified pre-filled forms.
       class: >-
         image-desktop
 whoForTitle: Who is Taxsim for